junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "Come here."
 His arms wrap around Cas, pulling him close.

 Cas rolls to his side, facing Dean.
-His body stiff, but he follows the move.
+His body is stiff, but he follows the move.

 Dean tucks one arm under his neck, the other around his back, stroking his back in a smooth pattern, like the angel is just an oversized baby.